borgbackup/borg/docs/index.rst

 Welcome to Borg
 ================
-|project_name| is a deduplicating and compressing backup program.
+|project_name| is a deduplicating backup program.
-Optionally, it also supports authenticated encryption.
+Optionally, it also supports compression and authenticated encryption.

 The main goal of |project_name| is to provide an efficient and secure way to backup data.
 The data deduplication technique used makes |project_name|